-- Students enrolling under open enrollment status (Note: Enrollment counselor or academic advisor approval is required.) - Students making the credit/no credit grade election

-- Students who have yet to satisfy the terms of their conditional admission - Students on academic probation
+- Students enrolling under open enrollment status (Note: Enrollment counselor or academic advisor approval is required.) - Students making the credit/no credit grade election - Students who have yet to satisfy the terms of their conditional admission - Students on academic probation

-Undergraduate students must consult with their enrollment counselors in their first or returning trimester at GGU.
+Undergraduate students must consult with their academic advisor in their first or returning trimester at GGU.
 Undergraduate students may register for subsequent terms without seeking approval, but are encouraged to consult with their academic advisors.

-Graduate students either when beginning a new academic program or planning to graduate at the end of the term for which they are registering should consult with either a faculty advisor or their academic advisor.
+Graduate students either when beginning a new academic program or planning to graduate at the end of the term for which they are registering should consult with their academic advisor.